 GPI Atlantic is aware of critiques of the Kerstetter analysis on which the following pages rely-particularly in not accounting adequately for the dynamics of shifts in wealth holdings throughout the life cycle and the tendency to move into higher wealth groups with age.
-However, the age dimension is referenced above in the bulk of this particular report, including the degree to which a life cycle analysis may or may not adequately explain trends over time in wealth distribution in Canada, and a critique of the Kerstetter analysis is referenced in Chapter 4.
-Nevertheless, Kerstetter's regional breakdowns from the 1999 SFS are so important and relevant that we have decided to reproduce GPI Atlantic's earlier descriptions of these as an appendix here.
+However, the age dimension is referenced above in the bulk of this particular report, including the degree to which a life cycle analysis may or may not adequately explain trends over time in wealth distribution in Canada, and a critique of the Kerstetter analysis is referenced in Chapter 4.182 As well, a Statistics Canada life cycle analysis is referenced in Chapter 5.183 Nevertheless, Kerstetter's regional breakdowns from the 1999 SFS are so important and relevant that we have decided to reproduce GPI Atlantic's earlier descriptions of these as an appendix here.